sac23nht/Air-Quality-Analysis-and-Visualization-Report/README.md

 ## Tools and Technologies Used

 - **Node-RED**: A flow-based development tool used to connect APIs, databases, and services.
 It fetches air quality data using HTTP GET requests from the Air Quality Analysis API, processes the response, and pushes the data into InfluxDB.
-- **InfluxDB**: A time-series database optimized for storing and querying time-stamped data, used to store air quality data for Poland, Switzerland, and Germany, including PM2.5, PM10, and timestamps.
+- **InfluxDB**: A time-series database optimized for storing and querying time-stamped data, used to store air quality data for Switzerland and Germany, including PM2.5, PM10, and timestamps.
 - **Grafana**: A visualization tool used to create interactive dashboards that connect to InfluxDB and display air quality data in various formats, such as line graphs, bar charts, and gauges.
 - **JSON**: JavaScript Object Notation used as the data format for API responses, which Node-RED processes to extract relevant air quality parameters.

 ## Dashboard Visualisations

-- **Data Sources**: InfluxDB buckets for Poland, Switzerland, and Germany.
+- **Data Sources**: InfluxDB buckets for Switzerland and Germany.
 - **Panels**:
   - Line graphs showing trends in PM2.5 and PM10 levels over time.
   - Bar charts comparing weekly averages.